 ![]() |

 A Corpus of Irish English was published with Corpus Presenter by John Benjamins, Amsterdam in 2003.
-The descriptions below assume that you are viewing the corpus with Corpus Presenter as the two come together on the CD accompanying the book (see descriptions elsewhere on this website).
+The present version, which can be downloaded from the link above has been extended, above all by the addition of nineteenth century material, chiefly novels by Irish authors.
+The descriptions below assume that you are viewing the corpus with Corpus Presenter.

 Getting started